logo for strength-and-power-for-volleyball.com

 Character development includes learning caring, honesty, respect, and responsibility.
 It's best to teach these values to players and demonstrate and encourage behaviors that express these values at all times.

 These are your responsibilities as a coach.
-But coaching becomes even more complicated when you have a child on the team.
+But coaching volleyball becomes even more complicated when you have a child on the team.
 If this is the case, you'll have to think about both roles of coach and parent and how these relate to one another.

 Coaching Volleyball Related Pages